Florida Stepparent Adoption Lawyer

 When complications arise, it can often be from errors in filing, or from not obtaining the proper consents.
-Our knowledgeable family lawyer can guide you through the steps and advocate on your behalf.
+Our knowledgeable stepparent adoption lawyer in Clay County can guide you through the steps and advocate on your behalf.
 You can count on Haslett Law to advise you and get the process done, legally and correctly, for you and the child.

 Seeking to legally adopt your stepchild, grandchild, or another relative?
 For experienced and knowledgeable counsel, contact us now.

 Over 20 Years' Combined Legal Experience